pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 {{% /choosable %}}

-4. Configure our API Gateway to serve on the custom domain with the SSL certificate we created:
+Once ACM has validated our certificate, we can configure API Gateway with the domain and SSL certificate:

 {{% choosable language "javascript,typescript" %}}